|

 than Philips/Odyssey.

-But what was it there could make ColecoVision so popular ?.
+But what was it there could make ColecoVision so popular back in

 for your hard working money,

-was that you could play your favorite games like Donkey
+was so you could play your favorite games like Donkey

-Kong, Pac-Man, Pole Position, Qix, Popeye and maybe Lady Bug.
+Kong, Pac-Man, Pole Position, Qix, Popeye, New Rally-X and maybe Lady Bug.

 These games was in that time very popular and the people there played

-You was a kind obsessed, -maybe you could make a record, and
+You was "a kind of obsessed", -maybe you could make a record, and

-then get your initials on the screen for the rest of the day, or even "forever".
+then get your initials on the screen for the rest of the day, or even a

 There was earned big money up around the 80's on these